-- In bearer bonds, no record is kept of the owner.
+- In bearer bond, no record is kept of the owner.
 These are unregistered financial instruments issued by corporates and companies.

 - Interest payment can be collected by anyone holding the bearer bond by presenting the coupon for interest payments to the bank, coupons for interest payments are physically attached to the bond papers.